Welcome back, embroiderers!

 Last advises before buying your new embroidery machine:

-Investigate: look for videos of that particular model you are interested in, watch some tutorials, read the good and bad reviews.
+of that particular model you are interested in, watch some tutorials, read the good and bad reviews

-If everything does work out perfectly, you might be doing a great purchase and saving some money.
-But if you discover that the machine has some flaws:
+If everything does work out perfectly, you might be doing a great purchase and saving some money

 - If we are talking about an old model, that receives no manufacturer support, be careful.
 I would not advise you to buy that one.
 Instead, be a little more patient, look for other options, or even wait until you can save a little more money.
 Otherwise, you might be throwing your savings to the trash and you will have to start all over again.